Baglecake/Local-DDx/README.md

 **VERSION OVERVIEW:**

--> **v6:** Initial dual model scaffolding with generative capabilities and early insights.
+-> **v6:** Initial dual model scaffolding with generative capabilities and early insights using dual NousResearch/Hermes-2-Pro-Mistral-7B models.

 -> **v7:** Fixed metrics and parsing.
 Multiple operational versions with a variety of configs: